 In the past decade, interactive marketing has become the norm and while visual design has dominated, this year we’ve seen experiments interactive audio.

-Take M&M’s Bite-sized Beats, the campaign includes a collaboration with singer Jessie J where users choose musical loops to create their own song, and a combination of loops unlocks a Jessie J music video.
+The M&M’s Bite-sized Beats campaign includes a collaboration with singer Jessie J where users choose musical loops to create their own song.
 Fedex’s interactive SoundTrack lets users create a personalized song to ‘soundtrack’ their package journey.
 Even the BBC is creating voice-based interactive stories for Alexa and Google Home.

 Audio-Based Experiential Brand Activations

 Car brands are also getting in on the action.
 At a Panorama Festival, Toyota’s brand activation involved its new C-HR wired to be a musical instrument played by users.
-Bang on the center console, or slam the dashboard for a live drum kit effect.
-Jaguar upped the ante with a gigantic installation in Tokyo where SUVs controlled music tracks by driving around a cylindrical structure, like larger-than-life a turntable.
+Jaguar upped the ante with a gigantic installation in Tokyo where SUVs controlled music tracks by driving around a cylindrical structure, like a giant turntable.

 Electric Vehicle Engine Synthesis